Medicare and Medicaid RAC Audits: How Auditors Get It Wrong

 The moral of the story — appeal all audit results.

-Posted on March 20, 2018, in Administrative code, Alleged Overpayment, Appealing Adverse Decisions, Audits, Extrapolations, Health Care Providers and Services, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Reimbursements, Medicare, Medicare Attorney, Medicare Audits, Medicare RAC, Performance audit, Post-Payment Reviews, Provider Medicaid Contracts, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Alleged Overpayments, Centers for Medicare and Medicaid Services, Extrapolation, Final Rulings, How auditors get it wrong, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid Extrapolation, Medicaid Manual, Medicaid RAC Audits, Medicare, Medicare Audits, Medicare extrapolations, Medicare manual, Medicare RAC Audits, Potomac Law, Potomac Law Group, RAC Audits, RACMonitor, Recovery Audit Contractor, Sample size, Tentative Notice of Overpayment.
+Posted on March 20, 2018, in Administrative code, Alleged Overpayment, Extrapolations, Health Care Providers and Services, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Reimbursements, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Audits, Medicare RAC, Performance audit, Post-Payment Reviews, Provider Appeals of Adverse Decisions for Medicare and Medicaid, Provider Medicaid Contracts, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Alleged Overpayments, Centers for Medicare and Medicaid Services, Extrapolation, Final Rulings, How auditors get it wrong, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid Extrapolation, Medicaid Manual, Medicaid RAC Audits, Medicare, Medicare Audits, Medicare extrapolations, Medicare manual, Medicare RAC Audits, Potomac Law, Potomac Law Group, RAC Audits, RACMonitor, Recovery Audit Contractor, Sample size, Tentative Notice of Overpayment.
 Bookmark the permalink.
 1 Comment.